aurora-is-near/doc.aurora.dev/blog/omnibridge-tutorial.md

 "Export Local Private Key" button is located here:
 ![export local private key button in MyNearWallet](../static/img/om_mnw_key.png)

-Now, when your `.env` file is ready, go to your terminal and execute:
+Now that your `.env` file is ready, go to your terminal and execute:

 ```bash
 source .env